-The significant accounting policies and estimates used in the preparation of the accompanying condensed consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2019 included in the Company's Registration Statement on Form S-1/A filed with the SEC on March 10, 2020.
-There have been no material changes in the Company's significant accounting policies during the three months ended March 31, 2020.
+The significant accounting policies and estimates used in the preparation of the accompanying unaudited condensed consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2019 included in the Company's Registration Statement on Form S-1/A filed with the SEC on March 10, 2020.
+There have been no material changes in the Company's significant accounting policies during the three and six months ended June 30, 2020.